HACC2018/ohia.ai/machine_learning/README.md

 ## Introduction

 Behind the scenes, ohia.ai is powered by machine learning and AI.
-Our team utilizes modern deep learning techniques and large open source datasets to achieve highly accurate classification on a wide range of flora found throughout the Hawaiiain Islands.
+Our team utilizes modern deep learning techniques and large open source datasets to achieve highly accurate classification on a wide range of flora found throughout the Hawaiian Islands.

 ## Requirements